Recording mentor Sean Giovanni on Reaching Goals & Building a Purpose-Driven Career

 If you’ve been reading our newsletter for a while, you know we’re constantly encouraging our students to hone their abilities to make smart decisions right alongside their artistry and craftsmanship.
 Having interviewed producer/engineer and Recording Connection mentor Sean Giovanni of The Record Shop (Alabama Shakes, John Legend, Meatloaf, Universal) in Nashville, a number of times before, we decided to pick his brain on a specific topic.
 “How can adopting an entrepreneurial mindset help our students achieve their goals?”

-Learn more about Recording Connection for audio engineering, music production, live sound, Ableton, beat making and more.
+[break side=”left”] Learn more about Recording Connection and discover an immersive music production school, audio engineering, live sound, Ableton, beat making and more.